Wood Panel Wall - Check Best Ideas on How to Paint Wood Paneling

 - Typical wood products - varnish, wax and oil for wood is a good solution if you want to keep the natural looks of the wood.
 If you want the wood paneling to have a certain colour, use a coloured wood stain.

 - Chalk paint - products of this type dries very quick and are very safe to use.
-A big advantage is wide variety of pastel colours that will result in an interesting finish of the boards.
+A big advantage is a wide variety of pastel colours that will result in an interesting finish of the boards.
 Using chalk paint on wood paneling means covering the natural wood lines completely.

 How to paint wood paneling?
 Step by step